Social Communication Curriculums for Speech Therapy

 • Self-Advocacy and Speaking Up for What you Want/Need

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Conversational Skills Curriculum:

-• Struggles with initiating interactions with others
+• Struggle with initiating interactions with others

-• Has trouble navigating disagreements with others
+• Have trouble navigating disagreements with others

 This Curriculum is broken down into three levels: